ICBC deal shows U.S. tech giant IBM still engaged in China

 These officials have expressed concern that the outcry to push out IOE - the moniker in China for Western tech giants IBM, Oracle and EMC - could hamper their business, Cao said.

-"Perpetuating rumors that there’s a ban on IOE would pose a risk for the banks, too, and I don't think they necessarily want that," Cao added.
+"Perpetuating rumours that there’s a ban on IOE would pose a risk for the banks, too, and I don't think they necessarily want that," Cao added.

 IBM Greater China Chief D.C.
 Chien told the state-run China Daily newspaper in a recent interview that local banks have continued to purchase its products.